 I Am Not Your Negro

+Panelists are scheduled to be in attendance for a discussion following the 7pm screening on Feb 3.
 Director Raoul Peck envisions the book James Baldwin never finished - "Remember This House," a radical narration about race in America, through the lives and assassinations of three of his friends: Martin Luther King Jr., Medgar Evers and Malcolm X. using only the writer's original words.
-Closed Captioning Available.

 Winner of several awards including the Chicago International Film Festival Award for Best Documentary and the Black Film Critics Circle Award this radical and up-to-the-minute examination of race in America utilizes Baldwin's original words supported by a flood of rich archival material.
 I Am Not Your Negro is a journey into black history that connects the past of the Civil Rights movement to the present of #BlackLivesMatter.
 It is a film that questions black representation in Hollywood and beyond.
 And, ultimately, by confronting the deeper connections between the lives and assassination of these three leaders, Baldwin and Peck have produced a work that challenges the very definition of what America stands for.